All welcome to rehearsals - 7.30pm, Christ's Church, Harrogate

 Co - Chairs - Paul Jackson and Amy Moseley

-Secretary - Ruth Pridmore
+Treasurer - Ruth Pridmore

 The Membership Team